nebbles/SIOT/README.md

 > **weather.csv**         Raw data backup collected from Dark Sky
 > **weather.py**          Data collection script for fetching from Dark Sky

-**Note** the script files will not run without the API keys and credentials files.
+**Note**: the script files will not run without the API keys and credentials files.
 These have not been committed to GitHub.

 ## 2. Internet of Things (Interface)